 - Craig Reising of Hunter Reising Design Build, who fixed our water disaster and installed the sink, faucet, counter, cabinets, and ice maker, despite uneven walls and old plumbing;

-- Intown Ace Hardware, for the primer, paint, and supplies;
+- Intown Ace Hardware, for discounts on the primer, paint, and supplies;

 - D. Lawless Hardware, for donating the drawer pulls;